Discipline and Termination Disputes

-Virtually every day in our Georgia-based business and healthcare law firm, one or more of our attorneys is called upon to advise and advocate for a physician who is impacted by some form of adverse employment action against the physician.
+Virtually every day in our health law firm, one or more of our attorneys is called upon to advise and advocate for a physician who is impacted by some form of adverse employment action against the physician.
 Over the course of years, we have helped hundreds of physicians.

 Our physician employment attorneys have expertise and experience in handling a variety of physician employment disciplinary and termination matters.
-We are glad to speak with you to determine how we can assist you in your employment-related dispute.
+We are glad to speak with you to determine how we can assist you in your employment-related legal matter.
 Our offices are in Atlanta and Augusta, Georgia.
-Contact us at email@example.com, or 404-685-1662 (Atlanta) or 706-722-7886 (Augusta) to schedule a confidential consultation.
+Contact us at email@example.com to schedule a confidential consultation.

 DISCLAIMER: Any result this law firm or any lawyer of this law firm may achieve on behalf of one client in one matter does not necessarily indicate similar results can be obtained for other clients.